agnjuh/rtpcr_detox_genes_vitD_LCA/README.md

 - annotating significance levels (*p < 0.05, **p < 0.01, ***p < 0.001) on plots.

 Citation:
 This work was conducted by Ágnes Judit Juhász as part of the BSc Hons dissertation in Biomedical Science at Ulster University.
-If you use this code or data in your work, please cite:
+If you use this code in your work, please cite:

 Juhász, Á. J. (2022).
 Impact of a secondary bile acid and vitamin D on detoxification related gene expression within enteric cells in colon Cancer [GitHub repository].
 Retrieved from https://github.com/agnjuh/rtpcr_detox_genes_vitD_LCA